-Table 7.1:Diagnostic and Failure Messages (Continued) (Sheet 2 of 3)
+Table 8.1: Diagnostic and Failure Messages (Continued) (Sheet 2 of 3)

 Display Message Interpretation Reconfiguring Network The phone is switching VLANs.
-NOTE: This might be displayed after DHCP and/or after configuration file processing.
+NOTE: This might be displayed after DHCP and/or after configu- ration file processing.
 Duplicate IP Address A duplicate IP address is typically caused by DHCP or a manual entry of the IP address onto multiple devices.
 FTP Unreachable The FTP server is unable to be pinged (for IP110 or IP115).
 FTP Server Unreachable The FTP server is unable to be pinged (for others).
 Unresponsive task/Resetting A task failed to respond to a keep alive request so the phone is restarted.
 DSP Error/Repair Required DSP testing failed on startup.
 Bad DSP.
 NO MGC IP CONFIGURED An IP address is not set for the MGC.
 DSP Asserted/Resetting The DSP crashed, and a reboot is started.
 DHCP lease/invalid!
 The DHCP lease expired and the phone failed to acquire a new lease.
 APP download failed!/filename Application image download failed.
 Invalid App Name The application name does not follow the required format.
 Format Failed While trying to store a new image in flash, a failure occurred when erasing the flash device.
 File System Error An error was returned by the file system API.
 Invalid Signature The boot or application image file is the wrong type for this phone.
 Invalid Image Version The .bmp image was not of a known acceptable format.
 Download CFG file failed/filename Failed to download the main configuration file specified.
 Couldn't Get INCL file/filename Failed to read the specified Include file from the FTP server.
+Using Cached CFG (for IP110 or IP115) Using Cached CFG Files! (for others) If a complete config file and all includes cannot be downloaded, a cached config file is being used.
+Enter Factory mode - No # - Yes In Response to Mute + RRAMOS.